andrew-codechimp/HA-Battery-Notes/README.md

 On the "Configuration" -> "Integrations" -> "Battery Notes" screen add a new device, pick your device with a battery and add the battery type.
 The battery type will then be displayed as a diagnotic sensor on the device.

-## Contributing to the Battery Library
+## Contributing to the Battery Library (COMING SOON!)

 The battery library is a JSON document at ```custom_components/battery_notes/data/library.json```
 To contribute, fork the repository, add your device details to the JSON document and submit a pull request.
-Please keep the real devices in alphabetical order by manufacturer/model, you can copy/paste the BLANK device at the top of the file as a template.
+Please keep devices in alphabetical order by manufacturer/model.
 The manufacturer and model should be exactly what is displayed on the Device screen within Home Assistant.
+The make & model names may be different between integrations such as Zigbee2MQTT and ZHA, if you see a similar device please duplicate the entry rather than changing it.

 For the example image below your JSON entry will look like this

 ```
 {